-In this blog post, I briefly share my notes on qualitative research, particularly on phenomenology.
-I must admit that I am not an expert on this matter, neither am I a teacher who has taught a course on qualitative research or phenomenology.
+In this blog post, I briefly share my notes on qualitative research, particularly on the phenomenological approach.
+I must admit that I am not an expert on this matter, neither am I a teacher who has taught a course on qualitative research methods or phenomenology.
 I am just sharing with all of you the notes that I have written based on my readings.
 Therefore, when you read this, please keep that in mind 🙂

-When I first started to read about phenomenology, I thought it was such an interesting approach.
+When I first started to read about qualitative research methods and came across the phenomenological approach, I thought it was such an interesting approach.
 I am really interested in understanding people, their lived experiences, and how they came to be.
 But I wasn’t sure whether this approach would be suitable for my study.
 Despite that, while I was doing my literature review, I still tried to understand what phenomenology is, in case I’d need to justify later why I choose not to employ this method.

 I also wanted to understand the difference between all the major qualitative approaches because once you understand what you want to study and which is the best approach, you can better construct your research questions (That’s the challenging thing about academic writing, you always need to justify your reasons for doing something).